davidayalas/markdown2json/README.md

 # Markdown to JSON converter

-Easy conversion from markdown files to json, to create an index.
+* Easy conversion from markdown files to json, to create an index.

-Later, you can inject the json into algolia search.
+* Later, you can inject the json into algolia search.

+* It accepts yaml or toml front matters.

 # Install